Affiliate fraud is a growing concern for online marketers. Here’s how it works, and a primer on choosing the right prevention tools.

 - What was the average time it took them between landing on your conversion page and going to checkout?

-The good news is that affiliate fraud detection is faster, easier, and more affordable than ever.
+The good news, however, is that affiliate fraud software solutions are faster, easier, and more affordable than ever.

-Using a simple combination of decent traffic monitoring, device fingerprinting, and tailored risk rules, you should be on your way to flag bad partnerships and focus on the best ones that can really help grow your business.
+Using a simple combination of decent traffic monitoring, device fingerprinting, and tailored risk rules such as SEON’s solution, you should be on your way to flag bad partnerships and focus on the best ones that can really help grow your business.

 Tamas is the founder and CEO of SEON and an expert in all the technological aspects of fraud prevention.